sftpplus/sftpplus-docs/docs/operation/http.rst

 including older versions of browsers where JavaScript or cookie features are either not supported or enabled.

+The same HTTP/HTTPS file transfer service allows receiving files over the AS2 protocol.
+Check the dedicated :doc:`AS2 server usage </operation/as2-server>` to learn more about the SFTPPlus AS2 server.

+There is also a REST JSON API and WebDAV API available, designed to allow 3rd party applications to exchange files with SFTPPlus.
+Check our :doc:`developer documentation </developer/index>` to learn more about the available APIs.

 The HTTP protocol is implemented based on
 `RFC 2616 <http://tools.ietf.org/html/rfc2616>`_,
 while the HTTPS protocol is based on